tilas01/pylocker/README.md

 To use a backed up salt:

 ``
 Create a "config" directory in the same location as pylocker.
-Then in that config directory create an extensionless file named "salt" and put the salt into that folder.
+Then in that config directory create an extensionless file named "salt" and put the salt into that file.
 ``